USIL Corp

 Year: 2018

-An educational corporation with more than 50 years of experience providing quality education from preschool to graduate and doctoral programs.
-It has its own offices in Peru, the United States, and Paraguay.
+An educational corporation with over 50 years of experience is committed to delivering high-quality academic training from preschool through graduate and doctoral programs.
+With offices in Peru, the United States, and Paraguay, the organization has established an international presence that supports educational development.

 Project Goals

-Design a responsive website that serves as a central hub for institutional communications, offering users fluid, intuitive, and agile navigation for quick access to relevant content.
-Furthermore, strengthen the brand identity through a coherent digital experience aligned with the company's values and aesthetics.
+Develop a responsive website as a central hub for institutional communications, providing users with fluid, intuitive, and agile navigation for quick access to relevant content.
+Furthermore, enhance brand identity through an experience that aligns with the company's values and aesthetics.

 Who is our target?

-Our target audience is corporate clients, men and women between 50 and 65 years old, active in the workforce, and with a high socioeconomic profile.
-They are experienced, discerning, and clearly interested in strategically investing in the corporation.
+Our target audience is corporate clients, men and women between 50 and 65, active workers, and with a high socioeconomic profile.
+They are experienced, discerning, and interested in investing strategically in the corporation.

 They seek concrete and relevant information, without detours or technical excesses.
-They value clarity, forward-looking insights, and opportunities that allow them to make decisions with confidence and a long-term vision.
+They value clarity, forward-looking perspectives, and opportunities that allow them to make decisions with confidence and a long-term vision.

 Current problem

-Without an online presence, interested users couldn't find the information they needed, forcing them to search for alternative channels (many of which were outdated or ineffective).
+Without an online presence, interested users couldn't find the information they needed, forcing them to search for alternative channels (many outdated or ineffective).
 This absence generated disinterest and weakened the institutional impact.

 Communication with the user

-The research focused on the main challenge identified by the client: strengthening the brand's sense of ownership and responding to users' informational needs.
-Due to time and resource constraints, the research phase was conducted using two main methods, prioritizing the acquisition of relevant findings to guide the strategic design.
+The research focused on the client's main challenge: strengthening the brand's sense of ownership and responding to users' informational needs.
+Due to time and resource constraints, the research phase used two primary methods, prioritizing extracting relevant findings to guide the strategic design.

 Online Interviews with users.